2019 Honda Pilot vs Toyota Highlander

 The 2019 Toyota Highlander is certainly an impressive SUV.
 However, the 2019 Honda Pilot has a more spacious interior, more available features, and a more powerful and fuel-efficient performance.

 Now that you’ve learned all about the Pilot, it’s time to check it out in person.
-If you live near Fort Myers or Port Charlotte and want to get behind the wheel of the 2019 Honda Pilot, then schedule a test drive at Port Charlotte Honda today!
+If you live near Fort Myers or Port Charlotte and want to get behind the wheel of the 2019 Honda Pilot, then schedule a test drive at Norm Reeves Honda Superstore Port Charlotte today!